nx-lr/32chars-js/README.md

 Now we have 22 lowercase `a b c d e f g i j l m n o p r s t u v x y` and 9 uppercase letters `A B E F I N O R S`.
 Furthermore, like before, we store every word and letter we have formed with a unique key for reference later in our code.

+In the next statement, we form the method names `indexOf`, `map`, `name`, `repeat`, `replace`, `reverse`, `split`, the constructor functions `BigInt` and `Set`, and the keyword `var`.

 We use the spread operator, `...`, to "spread out" its properties on a new object.
 In this case we are cloning the object and then spreading it out along with new properties.
 This saves up on having to assign every single property on the object, one by one.
 This saves having to repeat the global variable every time.

-In statement 4, by concatenating the letters, we form the method names `map`, `replace`, `repeat`, `split`, `indexOf`, `entries`, `fromEntries`, and `reverse`.

 ### Statement 5 and beyond

-We are going to get the following letters: `h k q w z C D U`, make the strings `toString`, `fromCharCode`, `keys`, `raw`, and `toUpperCase`, and retrieve the functions `Date`, `BigInt`, `eval`, `escape` and `parseInt`.
+We are going to get the following letters: `h k q w z C D U`, make the strings `keys`, `length`, `raw` and `toUpperCase`, and the keyword `new`.

-Using the `Function` constructor, we can trigger the execution of code contained in a string as if it was native JavaScript.
-For example, with an expression such as `Function('return eval')`, we can retrieve critical global functions, such as `eval`, `escape`, and `parseInt`.
+Using the `Function` constructor, we can trigger the execution of code contained in a string as native JavaScript code.
+For example, with an expression such as `Function('return eval')`, we can retrieve critical global functions, such as `eval`, `escape`.

+Initiating a `Set` must have the `new` keyword, otherwise JavaScript throws an exception.

 The letters `C` and `D` are created by indexing the last character from a URL string with an invalid character (not an ASCII letter, digit or the characters `-`, `_`, `.`, and `~`), that is, `<` (`%3C`) or `=` (`%3D`) with the `escape` function and prefixes it with a percent `%`.
 The `escape` function yields these escape sequences in uppercase.